-Compensated absences cover the Group's liability for sick and earned leave.
-As the Group does not have an unconditional right to defer the payment beyond 12 months the entire amount has been treated as current.
+Compensated absences cover the group's liability for sick and earned leave.
+As the group does not have an unconditional right to defer the payment beyond 12 months the entire amount has been treated as current.

-Note: 40 Contingent Liabilities
+Note : 40 Contingent Liabilities

-Par iculars 31-Mar-19 31-Mar-18 Cor ntingent Liabilities not provided for in respect of: a.
+Par iculars 31-Mar-20 31-Mar-19 Cor ntingent Liabilities not provided for in respect of: a.
 Guarantees given to the Bankers against Cash Credit facilities extended by them to certain Bodies Corporate 81,523 81,523 b.
-Disputed demands in respect of Sales Tax 42,104 42,104 c.
-Disputed Service Tax Demand(Principal Amount) 24,786 24,786 d.
-Various claims by ex-employees of the company pending before Labour courts Amount Unascertained Amount Unascertained
+Disputed demands in respect of Sales Tax 42,104 42,104 с.
+Disputed Service Tax Demand(Principal Amount) - 24,786 d.
+Various claims by ex-employees of the group pending before Labour courts Amount Unascertained Amount Unascertained

-The Balance outstanding against item (a) above includes 74,514/- (31 March 2018: 74,514/-) and 7,009/- (31 March 2018: 7,009/-) relating to The East Indian Coal Co.
+The Balance outstanding against item (a) above includes 74,514/- (31 March 2019: 74,514/-) and 7,009/- (31 March 2019: Rs.7,009/-) relating to The East Indian Coal Co.
 Ltd. and The Bhulanbararee Coal Co.
-Ltd., respectively, the liabilities in respect of which have been denied by the Company since the undertakings of the Coal companies have been nationalised.
+Ltd., respectively, the liabilities in respect of which have been denied by the group since the undertakings of the Coal companies have been nationalised.
 The Banks concerned have instituted legal proceedings for recovery of the loans provided to the concerned Companies.
-However, as per the legal opinion, the above guarantees are not enforceable on the Company and as such the management has not acknowledged the same as liabilities.
+However, as per the legal opinion, the above guarantees are not enforceable on the group and as such the management has not acknowledged the same as liabilities.

-The Group has provided Expenses amounting to 64,357/- to Kolkata Port Trust (KPT) on basis of demand for use and occupation of port trust property, lease agreement for which had expired a long time ago.
-The Group has Provided 65,644/- as income on account of usage of this premise by a third party which has been included under 'Miscellaneous Income'.
+The group has provided Expenses amounting to 47,541/- to Kolkata Port Trust (KPT) on basis of demand for use and occupation of port trust property, lease agreement for which had expired a long time ago.
+The group has Provided 48,414/- as income on account of usage of this premise by a third party which has been included under 'Miscellaneous Income'.

 Pursuant to orders passed by the Labour Court, Dhanbad in MJ Case Nos.
-29, 70 and 134 all of 2010 and the Civil Judge, Dhanbad in the Execution Case No. 97 of 2016, the Group has made a provision of 29,750/- payable to retrenched workers of the company's erstwhile Meameco Division.
+29, 70 and 134 all of 2010 and the Civil Judge, Dhanbad in the Execution Case No. 97 of 2016, the group has made a provision of 29,750/- in earlier years, payable to retrenched workers of the group's erstwhile Meameco Division.